 Baselines and benchmarks.
-We compare ALFRED with checkpoint mechanisms that instrument programs automatically [11, 36, 45, 48] by placing calls to a checkpoint library at specific places in the code.
+We compare ALFRED with checkpoint mechanisms that instrument programs automatically [11, 36, 46, 49] by placing calls to a checkpoint library at specific places in the code.
 We do not consider, instead, checkpoints mechanisms that use interrupts to trigger the execution of checkpoints [7, 8, 29-31], including TICS [31] and the work of Jayakumar et. al [30], as checkpoints do not execute at pre-defined places in the code and thus boundaries of computation intervals cannot be identified.
 The latter is required for ALFRED to apply the transformations of Sec.
 3.

 Due to the variety of existing compile-time checkpoint systems, we abstract the key design dimensions in a framework that allows us to instantiate baselines that correspond to existing works, while retaining the ability to explore configurations not strictly corresponding to available systems.
-Fig. 23 summarizes these dimensions.
+Fig. 8 summarizes these dimensions.

 On such design dimension is the memory configuration.
-We consider two possible instances, VOLATILE and NONVOLATILE.
-VOLATILE allocates the entire main memory onto volatile memory.
+We consider two possible instances, Volatile and NonVolatile.
+Volatile allocates the entire main memory onto volatile memory.
 To ensure forward progress, each checkpoint must therefore save the content of main memory, register file, and special registers onto non-volatile memory.
-This is the case, for example, in Mementos [45] and HarvOS [11].
-Instead, the NONVOLATILE instance allocates the entire main memory onto non-volatile memory.
+This is the case, for example, in Mementos [46] and HarvOS [11].
+Instead, the NonVolatile instance allocates the entire main memory onto non-volatile memory.
 Here checkpoints may be limited to saving the content of the register file and program counter onto non-volatile memory, as main memory is already non-volatile.
-This is the case of Ratchet [48].
+This is the case of Ratchet [49].

 A given memory configuration is typically coupled to a dedicated strategy for placing checkpoint calls in the code.
-Systems that only use volatile main memory, as in VOLATILE, may place checkpoints using the LOOP-LATCH OF FUNCTION-RETURN placement strategies of Mementos [45].
-Systems that only use non-volatile main memory, as in NONVOLATILE, place checkpoints using the strategy of Ratchet [48].
-This entails identifying idempotent sections of the code and placing checkpoint calls at their boundaries.
-We accordingly call this strategy IDEMPOTENTBOUNDARIES.
-This ensures that intermittence anomalies are solved by construction, as re-execution of code only occurs across idempotent sections of code.
+Systems that only use volatile main memory, as in Volatile, may place checkpoints using the Loop-Latch or Function-Return placement strategies of Mementos [46].
+Systems that only use non-volatile main memory, as in NonVolatile, place checkpoints using the strategy of

-Figure 27: Energy consumption and number of clock cycles comparing ALFRED with a baseline using NONVOLATILE, EXECUTE, and either LOOP-LATCH or FUNCTION-RETURN.
+Figure 10: Memory accesses comparing ALFRED with a baseline using Volatile, Probe, and either Loop-Latch or Function-Return.